Emu Park

 AreaSearch analysis reveals Emu Park recording weaker employment conditions than most comparable areas nationwide

-Emu Park had an unemployment rate of 4.9% as of September 2025, with estimated employment growth of 0.5% over the past year.
-The area's unemployment rate was 0.9% higher than Rest of Qld's rate of 4.1%, and workforce participation was significantly lower at 48.0%.
+Emu Park's workforce is balanced across white and blue-collar jobs with significant representation in essential services sectors.
+The unemployment rate was 4.9% as of September 2025, with an estimated employment growth of 0.5% over the past year.
+In September 2025, 2710 residents were employed while the unemployment rate stood at 0.9%, which is 0.9 percentage points higher than Rest of Qld's rate of 4%.

 Frequently Asked Questions - Employment